boostorg/website-v2/README.md

 [Generate a new personal access token](https://github.com/settings/tokens) and replace the value for `GITHUB_TOKEN` in your `.env` file in order to connect to certain parts of the GitHub API.

+### `ENVIRONMENT_NAME`

+Optional.
+Set a name for local development that will display in a banner in the Django Admin.

 ## Running the tests

 To run the tests, execute: